Laxminarayan Mishra: Early life

-Laxminarayan Mishra was born in the undivided Sambalpur District in the British Raj (present Sambalpur District) of the Odisha state in India on 11 April 1899.
+Mishra was born in the undivided Sambalpur District in the British Raj (present Sambalpur District) of the Odisha state in India on 11 April 1904.
 He was the third son of Krupasindhu Mishra and Revati Devi.
-Mishra was from a middle class Brahmin family and went to Gurupada primary school and C.B.S Zilla school in Sambalpur where he was a good student.
-He was also known to have a rebellious personality.
+Mishra was from a middle-class Brahmin family and went to Gurupada primary school and C.B.S Zilla school in Sambalpur where he was a good student.
+But in January 1921, after being inspired by Gandhi’s call for boycott of government school, he held a meeting with his schoolmates at the Budharaja foothill on 2 January 1921 where the students decided to boycott the government school where they studied.
+Accordingly, Laxminarayan left the Zillah school when he was in class X along with Nrusingha Guru, Bhawani Shankar Mishra, Krutartha Acharya and Abdul Majid which created a sensation in national medias, as they were the first in the country to boycott government owned High School which was followed by others in India.